 We conduct expeditions to the locations of former Gulag labour camps during which we will document the camps’ current form.
 To date we have conducted three expeditions to Siberia.
 In August 2009, March 2011 and September 2013 we mapped the remnants of Gulag camps along the so-called Dead Road.
 Our last expedition in August 2016 led to the Kodar Mountains in Transbaikal region, where we documented the camps serving for uranium mining.
 We are, however, also planning other expeditions to places linked to the Gulag in former Soviet countries.

 In August 2016, we made another expedition to abandoned Gulag camps in Siberia.
 This time, we headed to the Kodar Mountains in the Chita Oblast, where Gulag prisoners mined uranium for the first Soviet atomic bombs.
 We documented three camps, which came under the administration of the Borsky corrective labour camp (Борский ИТЛ).
-The expedition was a part of the Central European Map of the Gulag project.

 A seven-member expedition in August 2009 explored a section of around 20 kilometres of the eastern part of the Salekhard – Igarka line, specifically around the abandoned town of Ermakovo on the Yenisei.
 In tough terrain and conditions (almost impassable taiga, hordes of mosquitoes and midges), the expedition documented the state of embankments, tracks and railway machinery as well as three abandoned Gulag camps that virtually nobody had visited since 1953.